 Six performance metrics were calculated in summarizing rebuilding strategy performance (Fig 3.1).
 Performance metrics are specified to reflect milestones in fishery recovery.
 At the first time step where a de minimis fishery is triggered, the time duration (relative to the 2021 implementation year) is recorded along with red abalone depletion (relative spawning biomass).
-These metrics are summarized for (i) sampled sites where information was available in model tuning, and (ii) at all fished sites, excluding four marine reserve sites (i.e., pooling depletion estimates at sampled or all sites, respectively; Tables 3.1 & 3.2).
+These metrics are summarized for (i) sampled sites where information was available in model tuning, and (ii) at all fished sites, excluding four marine reserve sites (i.e., pooling depletion estimates at sampled or all sites, respectively; Tables 3.2 & 3.3).

 In calculating performance metrics related to the first time step where an open fishery is first triggered, simulations were filtered relative to whether an open fishery (i.e., a recovered red abalone population) was triggered within 100 years or not.
 Those simulations where recovery was not triggered were set aside and recovery performance metrics were applied only to the subset of simulations where recovery occurred.
+Importantly, all management strategies are subject to same sets of stochastic environmental elements.
+Thus, where this performance metric differs between management strategies, it is the design of the management strategy itself that lead to these performance differences.
 Simulations where recovery was not triggered provide important context for rebuilding strategy design, especially where reference points may appear restrictive to fishing opportunities.
 The percentage of simulation runs achieving rebuilt status within 100 years is reported as a separate performance metric.
 For the subset of simulations where recovery occurred, the following recovery performance metrics were calculated.
-At the first time step where an open fishery is first triggered, the time duration

-(relative to 2021 implementation year) is recorded along with red abalone depletion.
+At the first time step where an open fishery is first triggered, the time duration (relative to 2021 implementation year) is recorded along with red abalone depletion.
 During the time period between triggering of a de minimis fishery and triggering of an open fishery, the cumulative catch (in numbers of red abalone) is recorded.
+During the same time period, stability of fishery management status was calculated.
+This metric was calculated as the proportion of times that a switch occurred between de minimis fishery and closure over the duration of time between an initial de minimis trigger and eventual triggering of open status.
+Stability enables decision-makers to consider whether a more stable management strategies will react both to 'true' signals and to error or noise in observed quantities of SPR and density.

-Finally, for the same time period, the probability of depletion falling below 0.05.
-0.1 or 0.2 at any point during this time period is recorded.
+Finally, during the time period between triggering of a de minimis fishery and triggering of an open fishery, the probability of depletion falling below 0.05.
+0.10 or 0.20 at any point during this time period is recorded.
 These depletion levels were chosen to reflect low biomass states associated with uncertainty in onset of an Allee effect.
 This metric is calculated as:

-$$S{l} = \begin{cases} 1 & \text{if depletion below threshold} \\ 0 & \text{Otherwise} \end{cases},$$ where l is a report card site.
+$$S{l} = \begin{cases} 1 & \text{if depletion below threshold} \\ 0 & \text{Otherwise} \end{cases}$$ where l is a report card site.
 Probability for a given depletion threshold is then calculated: